Types of Cases

 A party can appeal a ruling if the amount of the judge’s award is in excess of $250.00.

 The plaintiff’s demand for money cannot exceed $10,000.
 (Texas Government Code 28.093).
 Additionally, a small claims court plaintiff can only ask the court for monetary relief.
 You are unable to seek injunctive or equitable relief.
-For example, you could sue a dry cleaner for ruining your clothes and ask for money to replace the clothes, but you cannot ask the judge for an order for the dry cleaner to repair your clothes.
+Say your landscaper breaks a sprinkler head.
+You can ask the court for money to replace the sprinkler head, but you cannot ask the court for an order requiring the landscaper to physically replace the sprinkler head.
 You could only ask the court for an award of money.
-Small Claims actions are heard in 4 courthouses throughout Limestone County.

 Can I file my small claims case in Limestone County?